smartdevicelink/sdl_evolution/proposals/0213-rc-radio-climate-parameter-update.md

 Update `RadioControlCapabilities` and `ClimateControlCapabilities` correspondingly.

 In addition, the minimum index of HD radio sub-channels will need to be changed from 1 to 0.
+This change does not apply to availableHDs because the parameter is being deprecated.

 #### Mobile and HMI API